rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240114_New York Times Podcasts.md

+---
+Date Generated: March 29, 2024
+Transcription Model: whisper medium 20231117
+Length: 3628s
+Video Keywords: []
+Video Views: 3559
+Video Rating: None
+---

-# The Sunday Read: ‘How an Ordinary Football Game Turns Into the Most Spectacular Thing on TV’
+# The Sunday Read: â€˜How an Ordinary Football Game Turns Into the Most Spectacular Thing on TVâ€™
 **New York Times Podcasts:** [January 14, 2024](https://www.youtube.com/watch?v=tDB6K8M_rN0)
 *  I'm Jody Rosen and I'm a contributing writer for the New York Times Magazine.
 *  Every week, tens of millions of people in the United States watch football, including